 - Understanding the types of decision makers and how they can be most effectively persuaded.

 - o 25%

 - How to identify decision makers

-- How to maintain relationships with decision makers
+- o How to maintain relationships with decision makers

 - Identifying words and techniques to convince others to take action.

-- o 50%
+- o 25%

 - Body language

-- Persuasive vocabulary
+- o Persuasive vocabulary

-- o Best methods of communication
+- Best methods of communication

-• Implementing a plan of action for negotiations.
+- Implementing a plan of action for negotiations.

 - o 50%

-- o Timeline for plan of action
+- Timeline for plan of action

-- o Tips for following up on negotiations
+- Tips for following up on negotiations